Enable Network Encryption

 AIStor implements Transport Layer Security (TLS) 1.2+ encryption with support for Server Name Indication (SNI) for selecting relevant TLS certificates in response to client requests.

 You must set up TLS before you can enable data encryption, also called server-side encryption.
+See Configure TLS Network Encryption for how to do it on .deb or .rpm based Linux distributions.

 AIStor supports the following types of certificate signatures: